-The Wisconsin Comprehensive Cancer Control Program (Wisconsin CCC Program) is the state's cancer prevention and control program that promotes a healthier Wisconsin by reducing the impact of cancer.
+The Wisconsin Cancer Collaborative (WCC) is the state's cancer prevention and control program that promotes a healthier Wisconsin by reducing the impact of cancer.

 The two organizations first came together through the Wisconsin Cancer Council in the early 1980s.
-The Wisconsin Cancer Council, the partnership arm of the Wisconsin CCC Program, is a coalition of over 100 organizations dedicated to the development and coordination of the Wisconsin Comprehensive Cancer Control Program.
-These partners continue to collaborate to secure funding from the Centers for Disease Control and Prevention to develop the Wisconsin Comprehensive Cancer Control Plan 2015-2020 (Wisconsin CCC Plan).
-For more information about the Wisconsin CCC Program, visit www.wicancer.org.
+The Wisconsin Cancer Council, the partnership arm of the Wisconsin Comprehensive Cancer Control Program (Wisconsin CCC Program), is a coalition of over 100 organizations dedicated to the development and coordination of the Wisconsin Comprehensive Cancer Control Program.
+However, in 2020 the Wisconsin CCC Program and the Wisconsin Cancer Council began operating under a single name: the Wisconsin Cancer Collaborative.
+Today, we continue to serve as the state's cancer prevention and control program, committed to engaging a diverse partnership to develop and implement a comprehensive and statewide approach to cancer control.
+For more information about the WCC, visit www.wicancer.org.

 You can access the online, interactive version of the Wisconsin Cancer Plan 2020-2030 or download the PDF (PDF).
 Please note the PDF is a large file and may take a while to open or print from your computer.